 To create schema migration, we need to run a command that will generate an auto-created file under the migration folder with a date-time stamp included in the file name.

 Here’s the command to create a migration file:

 knex migrate:make migration_create_table

-In order to update this schema to our Postgres database, we’ll need to run the following command:
+Now, we need to update this schema to our Postgres database.
+We’ll run the following command:

 npx knex migrate:latest

-Now we can go to our Postgres database and we’ll see that knex-migrate has created tables according to schema we configured.
+Now, we can visit our Postgres database and we’ll see that the migration tool has created tables according to the schema we configured.